gitjps/chatbot_phone_handover/README.md

-Remark: This repo is under contruction
+Remark: This repo is under contruction, feedback, questions, issues are welcome.

 # Handover from chatbot to phone call